Time: 5:30PM – 8:30PM for general admission

 Buy a ticket to this benefit and provide support local Cambridge non-profits doing direct service work in Cambridge in alcohol and drug prevention and treatment.
 The TOC helps to support five non-profit alcohol and drug prevention and treatment programs each year.

-Highlights of the 12th Annual Taste of Cambridge include:
+Highlights of this Year’s Annual Taste of Cambridge include:

-Get the kids the ultimate Tasting Ticket for the under 12 set (accompanied by a parent): there is so much to choose from -it’s hard for even the pickiest kid to resist!
-Kids Tasting Tickets are available for $15.00 each for children 6 to 12; kids under six are freeBUY TICKETS
+Children and Families are welcome!
+Get the ultimate Tasting Ticket for the under 12 set (accompanied by a parent): there is so much to choose from -it’s hard for even the pickiest kid to resist!
+Kids Tasting Tickets are available for $15.00 each for children 6 to 12; kids under six are free.

 - Art Bar Restaurant